4.0 Scale GPA Calculator

 Converting Other Grading Systems to the 4.0 Scale

-If your grades aren’t in A–F letter format, you still have two options in this calculator:
+If your grades are not in A–F letter format, you still have two options in this calculator:

 Enter as a percentage: Select “Percent (%)” as the grade type and enter your score.
 The calculator converts automatically: 93% → A → 4.0, 85% → B → 3.0, etc.